harleylara/tello-js/README.md

 # How to install

-ℹ️ To use this library you need to install:
+ℹ️  [REQUIREMENT] To use this library you need to install:
 - [Node.js](https://nodejs.org/)

+## Option 1: install from source

 1. Download/clone this repository on your computer.
 ```console